bizon/selling-partner-api-sdk/clients/uploads-api-2020-11-01/README.md

 # `uploads-api-2020-11-01`

-The Selling Partner API for Uploads provides operations that support uploading files.
+The Uploads API lets you upload files that you can programmatically access using other Selling Partner APIs, such as the A+ Content API and the Messaging API.

 ## Installing